ambroseahawo/portfolio/src/content/legal/privacy-policy.md

 ## 10. International Data Transfers

-If you're accessing this site outside of [Your Country], your data may be transferred to and processed in that country.
+If you're accessing this site from outside the country where our servers are located, your data may be transferred to and processed in that country.
 We ensure appropriate safeguards under GDPR/CCPA requirements.

 ## 11. Third-Party Links